metno/pyaro-readers/README.md

 This will install pyaro and pyaro-readers and all their dependencies.

 ## Supported readers
-* aeronetsunreader
+### aeronetsunreader
-Reader for aeronet sun version 3 data.
+Reader for aeronet sun version 3 data (https://aeronet.gsfc.nasa.gov/new_web/download_all_v3_aod.html).
 The reader supports reading from an uncompressed local file and from an URL providing a zip file or an uncompressed file.
+If a zip file URL is provided, only the 1st file in there is used (since the Aeronet provided zip contains all data in a single file).

+### aeronetsdareader
+Reader for aeronet SDA version 3 data (https://aeronet.gsfc.nasa.gov/new_web/download_all_v3_aod.html).
+The reader supports reading from an uncompressed local file and from an URL providing a zip file, an uncompressed file or a tar file (including all common compression formats).
-If a zip file URL is provided, only the 1st file in there is used (since the Aeronet provided zip contains all data in a single file)
+If a zip file URL is provided, only the 1st file in there is used (since the Aeronet provided zip contains all data in a single file).

 ## Usage
 ### aeronetsunreader